robertdebock/presentations/perfect-ansible.md

 1. Does the code fit in 1 screen?
 2. Could you explain it to your partner?
-3. Would your partner understand?
+3. Does it fit on a screen?
 4. Do you feel an urge to [refactor it](https://www.google.com/search?q=unfinished+painting)?
 5. Was `shell` or `command` [used often](https://robertdebock.nl/2019/09/26/how-many-modules-do-you-need.html)?
 6. Is there repetition of [same `when`](https://github.com/dj-wasabi/ansible-zabbix-agent/blob/master/tasks/main.yml#L92)? ([Use blocks](https://github.com/robertdebock/ansible-role-postgres/blob/master/tasks/main.yml#L48).)